 Whilst growing up, until they reach the age of 18, children are protected by the Children’s Act 2004.
-The Children’s Act 2004 ensures that children and young people are protected from all forms of abuse and mistreatment.
 The Care Act 2014 sets out how adults must also be protected from similar abuse and neglect.
 It specifically applies to vulnerable adults.

-- They could have a disability, either physical or mental.
+- have a disability, either physical or mental.

-- They could be elderly or have an illness which has caused them to struggle to be able to look after themselves independently.
+- elderly or have an illness that has caused them to struggle to be able to look after themselves independently.

 In all circumstances, the individual is unable to protect themselves from harm and neglect.

 The Care Act outlines 6 principles that apply to all sectors and settings which provide care, education, healthcare, housing and welfare benefits, social work and criminal justice systems to vulnerable adults.
 The principles form the foundation of responsibilities professionals have and outline how they should engage and work with vulnerable adults.